redactedjeans/lumberjack/README.md

 const parsed = new Lumberjack().with(format).saw(logs)
 ```

-The `main.js` file expects a file named `logs` containing some apache access logs in the current directory.
+The `src/main.js` file expects a file named `logs` containing some Apache access logs in the `src` directory.
 It will parse the logs and print the result to the console.
-To see it in action, run `node main` in the command line.
+To see it in action, run `node src/main` in the command line.